How To Layer For Rainier

 Midlayer top: I have a couple of “insulation” jackets that I wear over my base layer, but under my shell.
 Most of the time I’ll use an Ascendant Hoody.
 The active insulation is awesome, and the wind resistance is an added bonus.
 This piece keeps me from needing a shell jacket until weather starts to get really poor.

 Soft shell: I prefer a soft shell 80 percent of time in bad weather.
 It adds a little bit of insulation while blocking most of the rain, snow and wind—but is extremely more breathable than a hardshell.
-The Ferrosi Summit Hooded Jacket is the money.
-The lighter-weight Ferrosi Hooded Jacket is also wonderful, but fits a little bit trimmer, allowing less room for layering underneath.
+The Ferrosi Hooded Jacket is lightweight with a trim fit.

 Hard shell: Since my hard shell only comes out maybe 20 percent of the time, after my soft shell starts to wet out, what I look for is something that is completely storm-proof and sturdy, but also very lightweight.
 I’m really excited about the new Interstellar Jacket—I’ve taken it out on early-spring ski mountaineering missions and it’ds meeting all expectations!